Table of Contents

 release=pkgsrc

-in it, see the examples in /usr/share/examples/supfiles
+in it, see the examples in /usr/share/examples/supfiles, and that the

-directory exists.
+/usr/pkgsrc directory exists.
 Then, simply

-run sup -v /path/to/your/supfile
+run sup -v /path/to/your/supfile.

 To get pkgsrc via CVS, make sure you have “cvs” installed.
 To do an initial (full) checkout of pkgsrc, do the following steps:

-, and all the package source will be
+This will create the pkgsrc directory in your /usr, and all the package source will be

-.
+stored under /usr/pkgsrc.
 To update pkgsrc after the

-initial checkout, make sure you have CVS_RSH
+initial checkout, make sure you have CVS_RSH set as above, then do:

-cvs -q update -dP
+%cd /usr/pkgsrc%cvs -q update -dP

 Please also note that it is possible to have multiple copies of the pkgsrc hierarchy in use at any one time - all work is done relatively within the pkgsrc tree.

-If your copy of pkgsrc contains a lot of CVS
+If your copy of pkgsrc contains a lot of CVS directories, you can update it using

 the